KrzysztofBalejko/CV/README.md

 *Accounts Payable*

-Working on residential portfolio ‘Chapter’ previously ‘Nido Student Living’
+Working on residential portfolio ‘Chapter’ previously known as ‘Nido Student Living’

 **Starwood Hotels & Resorts Inc** (January 2014 to July 2014)

 *Finance Assistant*

-Working on London properties ‘Sheraton Grand London Park Lane’, ‘W London – Leicester Square’ and “The Park Tower Knightsbridge’.
+Working on portfolio of London properties ‘Sheraton Grand London Park Lane’, ‘W London – Leicester Square’ and “The Park Tower Knightsbridge’.
 Since then the company has been purchased by Marriott.